 Gatekeeper - Approval Workflow Software

 Gatekeeper is the most elegant materials screening workflow-enabling tool on the market.
 Any Six Sigma initiative that includes Gatekeeper software will reduce cost, improve control processes, and rationalize materials management towards a more sustainable product line.
-One well-known global manufacturer reduced their new material approval process time by 75% — the case study is available to you.

 Areas of improvement using this material approval workflow software include four aspects: